cty20010831/incomplete_drawing_task/README.md

     ├── .gitignore
     ├── README.md
     ├── sample_output.json               # sample output data
+    ├── sample_response.gif              # sample response using the website

 ## Points of Concern
 One imporant point of concern right row is that, despite the covenience offered by **Cognition.run**, free-account users can only upload a video with size less than 2MB.
 This leads to potential issues for me to upload the videos used for mood induction, which is very likely to exceed the size limit.